Markov Chain Monte Carlo (MCMC)

 Nicholas Metropolis — Los Alamos National Laboratory

-Nicholas Metropolis (1915–1999) was a Greek-American mathematician and physicist at Los Alamos National Laboratory, New Mexico.
-His 1953 paper, co-authored with Arianna and Marshall Rosenbluth, Augusta and Edward Teller, introduced what is now called the Metropolis algorithm.
-What makes Metropolis uniquely significant is context: the algorithm was born in the crucible of the Manhattan Project’s computational needs, where the challenge was computing equilibrium properties of thermodynamic systems too complex for analytic solutions.
-Metropolis built and programmed MANIAC I, one of the first electronic computers, specifically to run these simulations.
-His contribution is unique not just in the idea but in the practical synthesis of the computational hardware, the algorithmic invention, and the physical problem — all at once.
+Nicholas Metropolis (1915–1999) was a Greek-American mathematician and physicist at Los Alamos National Laboratory.
+His 1953 paper, co-authored with the Rosenbluths and Tellers, introduced the Metropolis algorithm — born from the Manhattan Project’s computational needs for simulating equilibrium properties of thermodynamic systems.
+Metropolis built and programmed MANIAC I specifically to run these simulations, making his contribution uniquely significant in synthesizing hardware, algorithm, and physical problem all at once.

 W.K.
 Hastings — University of Toronto

-W. Keith Hastings (1930–2016) was a statistician at the University of Toronto who in 1970 published the crucial generalization of the Metropolis algorithm now known as the Metropolis-Hastings algorithm.
-What makes Hastings’ contribution uniquely significant is that he recognized the algorithm’s statistical generality — that the Metropolis algorithm was not just a physics tool but a general-purpose method for sampling from any distribution defined up to a normalizing constant.
-By allowing asymmetric proposal distributions and deriving the correct acceptance probability for them, Hastings transformed a specialized physics algorithm into the universal sampling method that powers modern Bayesian computation.
-Hastings’ 1970 paper in Biometrika is one of the most influential in statistical computing.
+W. Keith Hastings (1930–2016) at the University of Toronto published the crucial 1970 generalization now known as the Metropolis-Hastings algorithm.
+Hastings recognized the algorithm’s statistical generality — that it was not just a physics tool but a general-purpose method for sampling from any distribution defined up to a normalizing constant.
+His Biometrika paper is one of the most influential in statistical computing.

 Andrew Gelman — Columbia University